 Vitamin A: An essential fat soluble vitamin

-Vitamin A in its various forms can be obtained from both animal and plant food sources and your body is remarkably well adapted to use the various vitamin A compounds.
+Vitamin A in its various forms can be obtained from both animal and plant food sources.
+Your body is remarkably well adapted to use the various vitamin A compounds.

 Different forms of vitamin A are associated with specific metabolic processes such as:

-As with most nutrients a deficiency of vitamin A can adversely affect your health and too much vitamin A may also adversely affect your health.
+As with most nutrients a deficiency or excess of vitamin A can adversely affect your health.

 Do you know how much vitamin A you consume?
 Do you know how much vitamin A you need on a daily basis?